-Not only am I a Las Vegas and Washington Adventure Elopement Photographer… But, I also spent 5 months straight backpacking the Pacific Crest Trail (PCT).
+Not only am I a Washington Adventure Elopement Photographer… But, I also spent 5 months straight backpacking the Pacific Crest Trail (PCT).
 Firsthand, I know that hiking can be tough.
 However, at the same time, it can be one of the most gratifying experiences… Especially if it is for your wedding.
 This is why I am going to do my best to give you the best information for hiking elopement preparation.

 Whether you are hiking one mile to your elopement location or twenty, it is important to be prepared!